daniloc/ThermTerm/README.md

 ## Goals

-- Make a heat pump interface I don't hate using
+- Make a heat pump controller I don't hate using
-- Use a flexible, broadly-useful interface, IR, instead of a manufacturer-specific serial connection
+- Use easy-to-repurpose IR, instead of a manufacturer-specific serial connection
 - Structure this project into discrete objects to make iteration, maintenance and enhancements easy
 - Provide hobbyists with a reference for Arduino code with that kind of structure (I had a hard time finding it for end projects, only libraries)
-- Build a device that expands the surface area of a home automation system, letting it gather more data and provide more feedback
+- Build a device that expands the surface area of a home automation system, letting it gather more data, take more user input, and provide more feedback
-- Leverage as much of the existing Arduino code ecosystem as possible, keeping the project tightly scoped to its problem domain
+- Leverage as much of the existing Arduino OSS code ecosystem as possible, keeping the project tightly scoped to its problem domain

 ## Bill of materials

-- Adafruit ESP32-S3 Reverse TFT
+- Adafruit ESP32-S3 Feather Reverse TFT
 - Adafruit I2C rotary encoder board with Neopixel
 - IR blaster board
 - Optional: 5mm IR LED
-- Optional: Piezo buzzer, for auditory feedback now and later: alerts
+- Optional: Piezo buzzer, for auditory feedback now (and later: alerts)
 - Optional: LiPo battery, so the devices can still communicate during a power outage
 - Temperature/humidity sensor
 - Light sensor
-- 3 100mm StemmaQT/Qwiic cables
+- 1 100mm StemmaQT/Qwiic cable
-- 1 50mm StemmaQT/Qwicc cable
+- 2 50mm StemmaQT/Qwicc cables
 - Opaque PETG to print the main case
 - Translucent PETG to print the dial

-The sensors use I2C, so with a light rewrite, you can replace the above models with alternatives if needed, or skip them entirely if you don't care about recording data.
+The sensors use I2C, so with a light rewrite, you can replace the above models with alternatives if needed, or skip them entirely if you don't care about recording data back to Home Assistant.

-If you want to design your own enclosure, I suspect any ESP32-based device will work fine.
+If you want to design your own enclosure and use a different display, I suspect any ESP32-based device will work fine.

-I do a lot with backup power, but if you don't, I'm sure you can skip the battery without trouble.
+There's not a huge upside to the battery in the current implementation but I designed the case to accommodate it for future enhancements.
+You can skip it unless you want to tinker with power outage-related home automation tasks.

 ## Customization